Particular/docs.particular.net/servicecontrol/transport-adapter/template.md

 snippet: usage

-This will create a new directory named `MyWindowsService` containing a windows service `.csproj` also named `MyWindowsService`.
+This will create a new directory named `MyAdapter` containing a windows service `.csproj` also named `MyAdapter`.

 To add to an existing solution: